 How we attract, recruit, nurture and retain them is a key element of the sector’s succession plan.

-One thing to consider if you want to attract and retain apprentices is to make sure that when advertising for apprentices, you’re thinking about men as well as women.
+One thing to consider if you want to attract and retain apprentices is to make sure that when advertising for new apprentices, you’re thinking about men as well as women.
 The proportion of UK Early Years professionals who are male is miniscule and has barely grown over the last 20 years.
 There are many reasons for this, but we are constantly learning from research about the best ways to encourage men into childcare.
 Just before Covid-19, we were launching an all-male apprentice cohort in partnership with the University of Wolverhampton.
 The plan was to track the process through our action research so we could learn and share the findings so watch out for that in the future!

 Making a difference by using Early Years apprentices does not only apply to nursery teachers and practitioners, but Chefs too.